MiikaMatias/ot-harjoitustyo/documentation/architecture.md

 ## Main functionality
 ### Change cell
-The following graph goes through what happens when a cell is modified in the game screen from the perspective of the main loop as a class in itself, during a single frame.
+The following graph goes through what happens when a cell is modified by a player clicking at a tile in the GUI.

 ```mermaid
 sequenceDiagram